Chilaquiles rojos con huevos

 To me, the best hangover cure is chilaquiles, spicy, loaded with flavour, filling, and oh-so-satisfying.
 Originally, chilaquiles were designed to use up old tortillas and other ingredients from the day before, but today this dish is an art form with limitless variations.
-It is believed that chilaquiles are the most common breakfast dish and one that is popular in every Mexican taco restaurant that serves breakfast.
+It is believed that chilaquiles are the most common breakfast dish and are popular in every Mexican taco restaurant serving breakfast.

 The variations come in many forms.
 The eggs can be scrambled or fried.
-The salsas can vary from this robust dark salsa, to light red, green or pico de galls. there can be added black or pinto beans, whole or refried.
-Meats can be added from the most popular being fried chorizo, to leftover carne asada or al pastor, and so on.
-The best places allow you to make your magic variation to suit your heavy head and an empty belly.
+The salsas can vary from this robust dark salsa to light red, green or pico de galls.
+Black or pinto beans can be added, whole or refried.
+Meats can be added, from the most popular being fried chorizo to leftover carne asada or al pastor, and so on.
+The best places allow you to make your magic variation to suit your heavy head and empty belly.

 This is a wonderful book from the famed restaurant in San Francisco.
 I love the recipes and flavours in this book.
-The chef has compiled a wonderful selection of recipes, both traditional and contemporary to make your palate happy and get rid of those cravings for great Mexican food.
+The chef has compiled a wonderful selection of recipes, both traditional and contemporary, to make your palate happy and satisfy those cravings for great Mexican food.
 This is a book I love to cook from.

 Ingredients: